kartoza/SpeciesExplorer/README.md

 ## MacOS

-If you are trying to run tests on macOS and PyCharm you may need to explcitly set the QGIS_PREFIX_PATH environment variable.
+If you are trying to gbif_downloader tests on macOS and PyCharm you may need to explcitly set the QGIS_PREFIX_PATH environment variable.
 Edit the

 ```Run -> Edit Configurations -> Defaults -> Python Tests -> UnitTests```